• Getting about

 Visiting Giannutri

-All year round you can get to the island from Porto Santo Stefano while in summer from the island of Giglio.
+All year round you can get to the island from Porto Santo Stefano while in summer also from the island of Giglio.

 Visiting Gorgona